-- Remind your children that it’s impossible to know if someone is who they say they are online and on apps like Discord
+- Remind your students that it is impossible to know if someone is who they say they are online and on apps like Discord

-- Download Discord and use it yourself before deciding if it’s safe for your family
+- Download Discord and use it.
+Ask your student to show you how to use it so you can try it out yourself before deciding if it is safe for your family

-- Teach your student to tell you about, then report, any dangerous or illegal content they come across (including porn or content that glorifies or promotes self-harm)
+- ~Follow the Discord reporting process for any dangerous or illegal content they come across (including porn or content that glorifies or promotes self-harm)